 Some women may be at a higher risk for certain pregnancy or infant outcomes.
-The balance of such high-risk attributes will be compared across cohorts and an analysis that stratifies by the presence of these attributes will be conducted.
-Additional stratifications by risk factors for pregnancy or infant outcomes observed during pregnancy (eg, infection during pregnancy, hospitalization during pregnancy) may be performed, with the acknowledgement that these may be post-treatment characteristics and thus susceptible to bias if they are affected by treatment.
+The balance of such high-risk attributes will be compared across cohorts, and an analysis will be performed that generates sub-group-specific estimates by the presence of these attributes.
+Additionally, descriptive and comparative analyses will be performed for different levels of the following baseline covariates: calendar time of first COVID-19 treatment initiation or infection, as well as by the duration between time of first COVID-19 treatment initiation or infection and ECD.

+Additional sub-group analysis by risk factors for adverse pregnancy or infant outcomes observed during pregnancy (eg, infection during pregnancy, hospitalization during pregnancy) may be performed, with the acknowledgement that these may be post-treatment characteristics and thus susceptible to bias if they are affected by treatment.
+Sub-group specific estimates will be estimated from the Poisson regression model via inclusion of an indicator variable for the subgroup of interest, as well as an interaction term with the treatment indicator.